bruno-unna/chess/reference/uci-engine-interface.md

 		this for the multi pv mode.

-		for the best move/pv add "multipv 1" in the string when you send the pv.
+		for the best move/pv add `multipv 1` in the string when you send the pv.

 		in k-best mode always send all k variants in k strings together.